newtonfav/lendsqr-fe-test/README.md

 - [x] Skeleton loaders were implemented for intuitive user experience.
 - [x] Error Boundary and Not found page are implemented.
 - [x] User input are validated on login page with regex.
-- [x] Users details are cached on the browser local storage to improve performance.
+- [x] Lenders can update users status(Doesn't persist on page reload).
 - [x] Lenders can blacklist users on the dashboard.

 ## Technologies Used